Venefilyn/venefilyn.github.io/src/pages/about.md

 ---
-layout: ../layouts/AboutLayout.astro
-title: "About"
+title: About
+permalink: /about/index.html
+description: 'Friendly gremlin living in the north pole, Sweden'
+layout: page
 ---

 Friendly gremlin living in the north pole, Sweden!
-More to be written when I'm not lazy
+More to be written when I'm not lazy.